Skip to main content

 What further resources can I use to help determine whether a loan is an HVCRE exposure?

-We have developed the HVCRE Final Rule Decision Tree (PDF) as a visual guide to help you determine whether a loan qualifies as an HVCRE exposure.
+We developed the HVCRE Final Rule Decision Tree (PDF) as a visual guide to help you determine whether a loan qualifies as an HVCRE exposure.
 For more specific information, see the following questions and answers.

 [§ 628.2 Definitions — High-volatility commercial real estate (HVCRE) exposure, paragraph (3)]